debkbanerji/speak-now/README.md

 The name, logo and tagline were ~~stolen from~~ inspired by the Taylor Swift song and album of the same name

+The idea for the application came from Griffin Dufek (except for the weird name and theme - he doesn't know about that stuff)

-Made with ♥ by Deb Banerji
+Made by Deb Banerji

 ## Setup